btemperton/btemperton.github.io/research/index.md

 group: research
 ---

-## Research in the Temperton lab is focused on understanding host-virus interactions and viral ecology in globally abundant marine microbes.
+## Research in the Temperton lab is focused on understanding host-virus interactions in marine and aquaculture microbiomes.